Where are they now? The Arsenal XI from Mikel Arteta’s first game as boss in 2019

 The Gabon international scored 13 goals in 24 appearances for the La Liga giants, but was promptly replaced by Robert Lewandowski, and returned to the Premier League with Chelsea.

-His time at Stamford Bridge has been so unsuccessful that his departure in the summer feels inevitable.
+His time at Stamford Bridge has been so unsuccessful that his departure this summer feels inevitable.

 READ: 7 Arsenal players that fell out with Mikel Arteta – & what happened next